-(a) A telegraphic modification or withdrawal of a bid b by telephone under the circumstances in FAR 14.30 (a) shall not be considered. (b) The receipt required by FAR 14.303(b) for withdraw wal of a bid in person should read: I am a bona fide agent for or representative of (Bidder's name and add ress).
-I am authorized to withdraw the bid on IFB No. scheduled for opening on , and acknowledge receipt of the unopened bid.
+(a) A telegraphic modification or withdrawal of a bid t by telephone under the circumstances in FAR 14.303 (a) shall not be considered. (b) The receipt required by FAR 14.303(b) for withdra wal of a bid in person should read: I am a bona fide agent for or representative of (Bidder's name and addre ess).
+I am authorized to withdraw the bid on IFB No scheduled for opening on , and acknowledge receipt of the unopened bid.
 Name and telephone no. Date